darclay/poopetrator/src/readme.md

 Description: This app gives the user the ability to document stray dog poop in their area.
 If the user finds a stray (unocompanied) poop, they can open the app, and upload desciptors to an API.
 The users upload is rendered and can be viewed by them or others, via the API.
-If the stray poop is no longer in the area that it is said to be, then the user can delete the post.
-The application will have a map function, which shows the user the posts via pins on a map.

 This application uses the following tools:
   1. React Programming Language